piusmwilson/writing/Systems Thinking/sysThinking-ReadMe.md

 Systems thinking can be used in any area of research and has been applied to the study of medical, environmental, political, economic, human resources, and educational systems, among many others.

+## What is a System

+A system is a set of interacting elements that together make up a whole so that this whole is greater than the sum of the elements.
+Any system has its own functions, properties, structure, laws of interaction, development, and other parameters.
+In order for system thinking to help us solve problems and make decisions, we need to learn to see the world as the interaction of systems.

 ## Methodologies of systems thinking

 Systems thinking uses computer simulation and a variety of diagrams and graphs to model, illustrate, and predict system behavior.
 Among the systems thinking tools include the following: